spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-continuous-deployment/1-cd-basics.md

 ╚══════════════════════╧═══════════════════════════════════════════════════════════════════════════════════╝
 ```

-Note that the `timestamp` application version `2.1.1.RELEASE` is used now along with the deployment properties from the previous task launch.
+Note that the `2.1.1.RELEASE` version of the `timestamp` application is now used, along with the deployment properties from the previous task launch.
-One can override these deployment properties during the task launch as well.
+You can override these deployment properties during the task launch as well.

-Note: While the deployment properties are propogated between the task launches, the task arguments are **not** propagated.The idea is to keep the arguments only per task launch.
+Note: While the deployment properties are propagated between the task launches, the task arguments are **not** propagated.The idea is to keep the arguments only for each task launch.